yiisoft/yii-middleware/README.md

 ### `SubFolder`

 Supports routing when `webroot` is not the same folder as public.
 By default, detects `webroot` from server params.

-> This middleware should be placed before `Route` middleware.
+> Info: This middleware should be placed before `Route` middleware.

 If you want the application to run on the specified path, use the prefix instead: